rafeyrana/DAILY-PM/README.md

 - **Path-based Filtering**: Focus on changes in specific files or directories by entering a file path.
 - **Detailed Commit Information**: View commit date, author, and commit message for each entry.
 - **Code Diff Visualization**: Select a commit to see detailed changes, including file modifications, additions, and deletions.
+- **Technical Summary Generation**: Generate a detailed technical summary of contributions for any repository, branch, contributor, and time frame.
+This summary can also be emailed in proper markdown format to any stakeholders or people of interest.

 ## How It Works